department-of-veterans-affairs/va.gov-team/products/identity-personalization/direct-deposit/evss-lighthouse-migration/UAT/research-plan.md

 ### Recruitment criteria
 We will aim for at least **5 completed sessions** for each user type:
-* LOA3 (ID.me or Login.gov) user that is not eligible for direct deposit for Comp & Pen (LOA3 user A)
+* LOA3 (ID.me or Login.gov) user that is not eligible for direct deposit for comp & pen (LOA3 user A)
-* LOA3 (ID.me or Login.gov) user that is eligible for direct deposit for Comp & Pen but hasn't set it up yet (LOA3 user B)
+* LOA3 (ID.me or Login.gov) user that is eligible for direct deposit for comp & pen but hasn't set it up yet (LOA3 user B)
-* LOA3 (ID.me or Login.gov) user that is eligible for direct deposit for Comp & Pen and has set it up (LOA3 user C)
+* LOA3 (ID.me or Login.gov) user that is eligible for direct deposit for comp & pen and has set it up (LOA3 user C)

 **To get at least 5 completed sessions for each of the above user types, we'll recruit 6 of each for a total of 18 users.**